nokia/OSSMediator/OSSMediatorCollector/README.md

 ## Starting OSSMediatorCollector

-Configure the passwords for the users configured in resources/conf.json file for API access by executing `storesecret.sh`.
+Configure the passwords for the users configured in resources/conf.json file for API access by executing `storesecret` inside `bin` directory..

-Check if execute permissions are there for the `storesecret.sh` script, if not set it as `chmod 777 storesecret`, then execute `sudo ./storesecret.sh` command to store the user passwords.
+Check if execute permissions are there for the `storesecret` binary, if not set it as `chmod 777 storesecret`, then execute `sudo ./storesecret` command to store the user passwords.
 Enter the password for each customer having the right permission.

 NOTE:
 * For login details (email ID and password) contact Nokia DAC support/operations team.
-* If scripts fails with jq command not found, please install `jq` using `apt-get install jq` command.
-* In case the user’s password is updated, execute `sudo ./storesecret.sh` and input the updated password, then restart the OSSMediatorCollector module.
+* In case the user’s password is updated, execute `sudo ./storesecret` and input the updated password, then restart the OSSMediatorCollector module.

 To start collector, go to the installed path of the collector bin directory and start by calling the following command: